Connecticut Coastal - Bathroom Remodeling

 Bathroom Remodeling in Westport CT

-Bathrooms are designed with fewer materials, but higher-quality ones.
-Simple layouts are paired with thoughtful details: the edge profile of a vanity, the weight of a fixture, the way light moves across a textured wall.
+Bathrooms are designed with fewer materials, but better ones.
+Simple layouts are paired with deliberate decisions: the edge profile of a vanity, the weight of a fixture, the way light moves across a textured wall.

 Blending Historic Architecture with Modern Bathroom Design